HISTORY

 Out walking the dog this morning, I was stunned by a discovery at the dig site for the new apartments along Chouteau Avenue.
 Here’s what it was… Praxair is a…

-1892 – The Speaking Tubes Of Lafayette Square
+1870 – The Steamboat Corner Of Lafayette Square